Edison International (EIX) Shares Soar Above 1-Year High

 Conclusion

-To put it simply, Edison International (EIX) has had a mixed performance in recent times.
-Analysts have a bullish opinion on the stock, with some rating it as a “buy” and others as a “hold”.
+To sum up, Edison International (EIX) has seen a mixed performance recently.
+Analysts have differing views on the stock, with some seeing it as a “buy” and others as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.